Adimserious/drivers-licence-quiz/README.md

 - The main color scheme of the quiz application is burlywood, black and white.

 ## Features
-### Landing Page
+### Existing Features
 #### The Heading
-- The heading text which describes the purpose of the application at first sight.
+- The heading text is the first thing the users will see on the landing page which describes the purpose of the application at first sight.
 - The heading is present throughout the entire quiz window; namely: The landing page, start quiz area and result area.
 - The heading is responsive across all devices.